MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-B-Merchant-Marine-Officers-Seamen/part-10-Merchant-Mariner-Credential/subpart-B-General-Requirements-All-Merchant-Mariner-Credentials/section-10.227.md

 (7) Consent to a Coast Guard check of the NDR for offenses described in section 205(a)(3)(A) or (B) of the National Driver Register Act of 1982, as amended.

-(e) Except as provided in paragraph (e)(8) of this section and 46 CFR 13.120, the applicant must meet the following professional requirements for renewal:
+(e) *Renewal requirements.* Except as provided in paragraph (e)(8) of this section and § 13.120 of this subchapter, the applicant must meet the following professional requirements for renewal:

 (1) The applicant must either—

 (i) Present evidence of at least 1 year of sea service during the past 5 years;

-(ii) Pass a comprehensive, open-book exercise covering the general subject matter contained in appropriate sections of subpart (I) of this part;
+(ii) Pass a comprehensive, open-book exercise covering the general subject matter contained in appropriate sections of subpart B of this part;

 (iii) Complete an approved refresher training course;

-(iv) Provide evidence of employment as a qualified instructor or in a position closely related to the operation, construction, or repair of vessels (either deck or engineer as appropriate) for at least 3 years during the past 5 years.
+(iv) Provide evidence of employment as a Qualified Instructor or in a position closely related to the operation, construction, or repair of vessels (either deck or engineer as appropriate) for at least 3 years during the past 5 years.
 An applicant for a deck license or officer endorsement with this type of employment must also demonstrate knowledge on an applicable Rules of the Road open-book exercise; or

-(v) Provide evidence of being a qualified instructor who has taught a Coast Guard-approved or -accepted course relevant to the endorsement or credential being applied for, at least twice within the past 5 years, therefore meeting the standards needed to receive a course completion certificate for that course.
+(v) Provide evidence of being a Qualified Instructor who has taught a Coast Guard-approved or -accepted course relevant to the endorsement or credential being applied for, at least twice within the past 5 years, therefore meeting the standards needed to receive a course completion certificate for that course.

-(2) The qualification requirements for renewal of radar observer endorsement as contained in § 11.480 of this subchapter.
+(2) The qualification requirements for renewal of Radar Observer endorsement as contained in § 11.480 of this subchapter.

-(3) Additional qualification requirements for renewal of an officer endorsement as first-class pilot as contained in § 11.713 of this subchapter.
+(3) Additional qualification requirements for renewal of an officer endorsement as First-Class Pilot as contained in § 11.713 of this subchapter.

-(4) An applicant for renewal of a radio officer's endorsement must, in addition to meeting the requirements of this section, present a copy of a currently valid license as first- or second-class radiotelegraph operator issued by the Federal Communications Commission.
+(4) An applicant for renewal of a Radio Officer endorsement must, in addition to meeting the requirements of this section, present a copy of a currently valid License as first- or second-class radiotelegraph operator issued by the Federal Communications Commission.

-(5) An applicant for renewal of an endorsement as medical doctor or professional nurse must, in addition to meeting the requirements of this section, present evidence that he or she holds a currently valid, appropriate license as physician, surgeon, or registered nurse issued under the authority of a State or territory of the United States, the Commonwealth of Puerto Rico, or the District of Columbia.
-Any such renewal will retain the limitations placed upon the medical license by the issuing body.
-There are no professional requirements for renewal of an endorsement as marine physician assistant or hospital corpsman.
+(5) An applicant for renewal of an endorsement as Medical Doctor or Professional Nurse must, in addition to meeting the requirements of this section, present evidence that they hold a currently valid, appropriate license as physician, surgeon, or registered nurse issued under the authority of a State or territory of the United States, the Commonwealth of Puerto Rico, or the District of Columbia.
+Any such renewal will retain the limitations placed upon the medical License by the issuing body.
+There are no professional requirements for renewal of an endorsement as Marine Physician Assistant or Medical Technician.

-(6) An applicant for renewal of an endorsement as master or mate (pilot) of towing vessels, in addition to the other requirements in this paragraph, must also submit satisfactory evidence of—
+(6) An applicant for renewal of an endorsement as Master or Mate (Pilot) of Towing Vessels, in addition to the other requirements in this paragraph, must also submit satisfactory evidence of—

-(i) Having completed a practical demonstration of maneuvering and handling a towing vessel to the satisfaction of a designated examiner; or
+(i) Having completed a practical demonstration of maneuvering and handling a towing vessel to the satisfaction of a Designated Examiner; or

-(ii) Ongoing participation in training and drills during the validity of the license or MMC being renewed.
+(ii) Ongoing participation in training and drills during the validity of the License or MMC being renewed.

-(7) An applicant seeking to renew a tankerman endorsement must meet the additional requirements listed in § 13.120 of this subchapter.
+(7) An applicant seeking to renew a tank vessel endorsement must meet the additional requirements listed in § 13.120 of this subchapter.

 (8) There are no professional requirements for renewal for the following endorsements:

 (i) Staff officers (all types).

-(ii) Ordinary seaman.
+(ii) Ordinary Seafarer.

 (iii) Wiper.

-(iv) Steward's department.
+(iv) Steward's Department.

-(v) Steward's department (F.H.).
+(v) Steward's Department Food Handler (F.H.).

 (vi) Cadet.

-(vii) Student observer.
+(vii) Student Observer.

-(viii) Apprentice engineer.
+(viii) Apprentice Engineer.

-(ix) Apprentice mate (issued under part 12 of this subchapter).
+(ix) Apprentice Mate (issued under part 12 of this subchapter).

-(x) Person in charge of medical care.
+(x) Person in Charge of Medical Care.

-(xi) Medical first-aid provider.
+(xi) Medical First-aid Provider.

-(xii) GMDSS at-sea maintainer.
+(xii) GMDSS At-sea Maintainer.

-(xiii) GMDSS operator.
+(xiii) GMDSS Operator.

 (f) Except as otherwise provided, each candidate for a renewal of an STCW endorsement must meet the applicable requirements of part 11, subpart C, and/or part 12, subpart F.